ReactiveMongo/ReactiveMongo-Extensions/README.md

 #### DAOs to Serve You

 DAOs provide an abstraction layer on top of ReactiveMongo adding higher level APIs like findOne, findById, count, foreach, fold, etc.
-*ReactiveMongo Extensions* currently provides two DAO types: `reactivemongo.extensions.dao.BsonDao` for `BSONCollection` and `reactivemongo.extensions.dao.JsonDao` for `JSONCollection`.
+*ReactiveMongo Extensions* currently provides two DAO types for collections of documents: `reactivemongo.extensions.dao.BsonDao` for `BSONCollection` and `reactivemongo.extensions.dao.JsonDao` for `JSONCollection`.
+There are also two other DAO types operating on GridFS: `reactivemongo.extensions.dao.BsonFileDao` and `reactivemongo.extensions.dao.JsonFileDao`.

 You will need to define a DAO for each of your models(case classes).